-To the maximum extent possible, regional basins should be designed to receive flows from developed areas only.
-This facilitates design optimization as well as avoiding intercepting coarse sediments from open spaces that should ideally be passed through to
+To the maximum extent possible, out-of-stream BMPs should be designed to receive flows from developed areas only.
+This facilitates design optimization as well as avoiding intercepting coarse sediments from open spaces that should ideally be passed through to the stream channel.
+Reductions in coarse sediment loads contribute to channel instability, as discussed in Section 5.2.2.